About me

 In my family, self-advocacy has been mistaken for self-management.
 I do not simply take matters into my own hands.
 I stay in tune with my body and address issues as they arise.
 I use my voice as a tool to challenge ideas about black women needing to be strong all the time.
 I am vulnerable, and I don’t want to toughen up.
 I want the things around me to soften.

 My vulnerability and moments of doubt allow me to feel strong because I am feeling things my family members may have never allowed themselves to feel.
 My strength comes from choosing to find beauty and purpose in every situation, not from pretending to be joyous.
-Having a tough outward appearance is overrated since we are never alone.
+I can now confidently say that having a tough outward appearance is overrated since we are never alone.

 I want to spend my life unpacking how our histories live in our bodies, how science and society shape each other, and just how important it is to understand both.